GeorgeGray97/level5-portfolio/submission_point_4.md

 ### About

-    Submission point 4 is a chance for your group to conduct a usability testing session under instruction.
+Submission Point 4 is a chance for your group to conduct a usability testing session under instruction.
 You will be required to attend your designated session fully prepared as instructed.

 You have now reached the stage where you have a basic design, content and structure for your group’s web site.
 The group is now required to carry out a recorded Usability Testing session.
 This is a chance to test out your design on a ‘user’ and to get feedback on the success or failures of your current version.